JuliaNLSolvers/Optim.jl/docs/src/user/config.md

 ## Configurable options
-There are several options that simply take on some default values if the user doensn't supply anything else than a function (and gradient) and a starting point.
+There are several options that simply take on some default values if the user doesn't supply anything else than a function (and gradient) and a starting point.
 ### Solver options
 There quite a few different solvers available in Optim, and they are all listed below.
 Notice that the constructors are written without input here, but they